 A search of “burn-out” delivers 485 million results.
-How strange to be so attached to a word that has no clinical or biological substance.
+The term has little clinical or biological substance but it has become increasingly popular.
 A year ago, the World Health Organisation included “burn-out” as a syndrome resulting from chronic workplace stress.
-This is an error second only to their mishandling of Covid-19.
+They agree that it is not a clinical diagnosis.

 First, humans do not burn out.
-Second, there is a better way to understand the experience of overwhelm so that you can recover, bounce and reconnect with life.
-Third, the term burnout hurts the person labelled and misleads the experts trying to help you.
+Second, there is a better way to understand the experience so that you can recover, bounce and reconnect with life.
+Third, consider using language that activates a growth, rather than fixed, mindset.

 Why you can’t burn out

 Humans are self-healing and regenerating systems (negentropy).
-In fact, under pressure we respond with learning, growth and greater resilience.
+In fact, under pressure we respond with learning, growth and greater resilience (growth mindset).
 A recent meta-analysis showed that about half of people (77.3% in one study) experience post traumatic growth after severe traumatic events.

 Sudden or prolonged experiences of threat or pressure cause us to lose this adaptive state.
 The sympathetic system activates and shuts down the ventral vagus system.
 This is not a decision you take but rather a reaction deep in your autonomic nervous system.
 It can be sudden, erupting as a panic attack (flight) or rage (fight).
 It may also activate slowly as a feeling of anxiety or anger.